JavierLopezBort/cnn-mil-embedding/README.md

 There are two main parts in this repository: dataset creation and feature extraction / image classification

-Dataset creation
+1. Dataset creation
-All the necessary scripts for this part are inside the "dataset" folder.

 You can follow these steps:

 1.1 Create a root folder where you can store all the raw WSI.
-In our case is called "wsi_100x".
+In our case is called "dataset/wsi_100x".
 Here, you should create two subfolders with the corresponding name of the classes and store the raw images inside them.

 1.2 Now you can oversample if necessary.
 In this case, the "data_augmentation.py" file creates the new WSI images and store them in the same root folder.
 You can decide the number of times that you want to oversample with the variable "increase_size".